Combat diver in full gear on a boat at the water's edge, ready for cold water maritime training.

 Cold acclimatization is a genuine physiological adaptation that reduces the performance impact of cold water immersion.
 Regularly exposing the body to cold water produces measurable changes: reduced cold shock response magnitude and duration, improved peripheral vasoconstriction efficiency, reduced shivering onset temperature, and improved maintenance of fine motor control at reduced temperatures.

 Developing cold acclimatization: progressive cold water exposure over ten to twenty sessions.
 Begin with brief exposures, five to ten minutes, at moderately cold temperatures and progressively extend duration and reduce temperature across sessions.
+Every one of those sessions is supervised, with rewarming arranged before entry rather than after exit.
 The rate of acclimatization is individual and depends on body composition, fitness level, and inherent cold tolerance.
 An operator with a consistent cold acclimatization protocol across a pre-deployment training cycle arrives at cold water operations with a meaningfully better physiological baseline than one who encounters cold water only on operations.

 Performance Management During Cold Water Operations